 When you experience the contributions that Nonviolent Communication (NVC) has made to your life, it is often the next step to want to share what you have learned with others.
 Indeed it is our dream that through our efforts together, all people and organizational structures will deepen in their capacity to relate peacefully and serve life more fully.
 We welcome everyone’s participation in spreading the dream about the vision of NVC and we want to inspire you to share authentically and creatively from your heart.
 The following questions are often asked by individuals who want to share their understanding of NVC with individuals, groups, and organizations.

-Why am I starting to see NVC, CNVC and similar terms in italics?
+Why am I starting to see CNVC and similar terms in italics?

 If you want to encourage anyone to share NVC, why do you create CNVC Certified Trainers?

 Our intention is to encourage people to pass on their valuable learning in ways that are meaningful to them.
 We promote the teaching of NVC through our trainer certification program because we value being able to protect the integrity of NVC as a body of teaching.
 We aim to do this by fostering a community of CNVC Certified Trainers who have the shared experience of the CNVC certification process.
 Through the certification process, we develop a relationship with and trust CNVC Certified Trainers to communicate the purposes and the intent of Nonviolent Communication in an accurate, thorough, consistent and reliable way.
 CNVC Certified Trainers are asked to stay in community with CNVC and other CNVC Certified Trainers, and to make a yearly commitment to support the work and mission of CNVC, along with other agreements that can be found in the CNVC Trainer Agreement.
-A revised version of the CNVC Trainer Agreement will be available later this year and made publically available for shared understanding.
+The latest version of the CNVC Trainer Agreement is available here.

 So anyone can share their own experiences regarding NVC?